Biography

 She first earned a Bachelor of Arts in English Literature and Political Science and then a Bachelor of Applied Science in Library and Information Science.
 So soon enough she found herself working in the magical world of libraries where she stayed for over a decade.

 When not writing or podcasting, Philippa loves reading, gardening, and whenever possible traveling.
+With her husband Tee Morris and her daughter, she is looked after by a mighty clowder of cats in Manassas, Virginia.

 Bibliography